blukis/publictools/README.md

 // Returning results
 //-----------------------

-// Get results from database from a query.
+// Get results from a query.
 $sql = "SELECT field1, field2 FROM table1;";
 $max_rows = 1000; // Must provide a maximum result count to return.
 $rows = $db->queryResults($sql, $max_rows);

-// Loop through all results and do stuff with rows... foreach ($rows as $row) {
+// Loop through all results and do things with rows... foreach ($rows as $row) {
    echo("<div>" . $row["field1"] . ", " . $row["field2"] . "</div>");
 }